vispower/teamplatform-api/authentication.md

 TeamPlatform API Authentication
 ============================

-All API requests can be authenticated by passing along an OAuth 2 token.
-Other types of authentications like basic auth are not supported.
+> All API requests can be authenticated by passing along an OAuth 2 access_token.

 OAuth 2
 -------